A homological approach to chromatic complexity of algebraic K-theory: Families of Thom spectra

 From the homology calculation above, we can also determine that $y(n)$ and $z(n)$ are not highly structured ring spectra in the following sense.

-\begin{cor} The $E_1$ algebra structure on $y(n)$ and $z(n)$ cannot be extended to an $E_2$ algebra structure. \end{cor}
+\begin{cor} The $\mathbb{E}_1$~algebra structure on $y(n)$ and $z(n)$ cannot be extended to an $\mathbb{E}_2$~algebra structure. \end{cor}

 \begin{proof} We give the proof for $y(n)$; the proof for $z(n)$ is similar.
-An extension of the $E_1$ algebra structure to an $E_2$ algebra structure implies an extension of the $H_1$ algebra structure to an $H_2$ algebra structure.
-If this is the case, then the top operation may be identified with the Dyer-Lashof operation $Q^{|x|+1}(x)$ ~\cite[p.
-65]{BMMS06}.\footnotemark
+An extension of the $\mathbb{E}_1$~algebra structure to an $\mathbb{E}_2$~algebra structure implies an extension of the $H_1$ algebra structure to an $H_2$ algebra structure.
+If the $\mathbb{E}_{1}$ algebra structure on $y(n)$ can be extended to an $\mathbb{E}_{2}$ algebra structure on $y(n)$, then the operation $Q^{|x|+1}(x)$ on $H_{*}(y(n))$ is well-defined by~\cite[III.3.1,~III.3.2,~III.3.3]{BMMS06} (cf.~\cite[Thm.~5.2]{Law20}).
+We will show that this leads to a contradiction.